ChefKissInc/NootedRed/README.md

 Like WhateverRed, LegacyRed is under active development and research, It is not functional.

-Due to the lack of logic on macOS Monterey and up, you are required to run Big Sur or Catalina
+Due to the lack of certain iGPU logic on macOS Monterey and up, you are required to run Big Sur or Catalina

 ~~In the future, this requirement could be bypassed, eg: OpenCore Injection~~ The stage at which OpenCore injects kexts is too early